Before the coming of the railways

-Before the coming of the railways livestock and farm produce would be carried to market along the roads, tracks and drove roads that had been used for centuries.
-Within living memory cows were herded into York along the A19.
-However, heavy goods would be transported up the River Ouse.
+Before the coming of the railways, livestock and farm produce would be carried to market along the roads, tracks and drove roads that had been used for centuries.
+Within living memory, cows were herded into York along the A19.
+Heavy goods would be transported up the River Ouse.

 The siting of the city of York owes a great deal to the confluence of the Rivers Ouse and Foss where the Blue Bridge now stands.
 The River Ouse has been used for transporting people and goods since the ice age.
 The Romans had a wharf further up the River Foss and later the Vikings used the river first to plunder and then to settle and trade.